 The Wonder does offer Caribbean cruises although it also sails in Alaska.
 The Magic is the same size as the Wonder and sails from a variety of European locations as well as New York, Miami, Puerto Rico and more.
 The Fantasy and the Dream offer round trip cruises in the Caribbean and Bahamas respectively. with the Fantasy alternating between Eastern and Western Caribbean cruises.
 Both ships stop at Castaway Cay, Disney’s private island in the Bahamas.
 The Wonder docks there on certain itineraries as well.

 The nature of a cruise means a predetermined length of stay.
 You can’t check out early, or stay on after the Debarkation day.
 Because there is such a set schedule, you should prioritize the timespan you are most comfortable with.
 Some people prefer a short three-day trip, while others like to cruise for a longer distance.
 If you have never cruised before, you may want to test out a shorter trip before taking on a week-long journey.
 This is especially true if you have small children and don’t know how they’ll take to it.

 Cruises are different from any other kind of vacation, because they are very structured.
 They begin and end at very specific times, so you have to pick a cruise that is ready to leave when you are.
 If you have a specific type of cruise in mind, you may have to be flexible about when you plan your trip.
 If you haven’t decided yet, however, you can choose a Disney Cruise based on the sailing date and be flexible about the destination.

 And remember, if you want to get a custom Disney Cruise quote, just send me a message.

-Some of the links in this post may be affiliate links.
-This means if you click on the link and purchase the item, I will
+We may earn money or products from the companies mentioned in this post.
+This means if you click on the link and purchase the item,